tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 * However, it is easy to run the hash function over the same data again to verify the result is the same.

 * If you were to change a single bit of the input, you would get a completely different hash.
-This allows for something called "data integrity" which is a very important part of internet and data security as well as blockchain technology.
+This allows for something called "data integrity" which is a very important part of the internet and data security as well as blockchain technology.

 #### Digital Signature